 We recommend that you keep at least three years of tax records in the event the IRS wants further justifications of your deductions and write-offs.
 You should keep a copy of your annual or monthly renters insurance bill that states the cost of your total premium as it relates to the deduction you're claiming for your home office.
 You should also come up with a filing system that works for you that allows you to easily find a given document quickly and keeps the rest organized and neat so nothing is lost in the event you need to provide proof of a deduction to the IRS.

 How to deduct renters insurance on your tax form

 If you're using the Simplified Method to determine how much of your renters insurance is tax-deductible, there aren't any extra forms or documentation for you to fill out.
 Simply follow the steps detailed earlier to determine the maximum tax deduction of your renters insurance, up to the $1,500 limit, and list it as a deduction on your IRS forms.

 If you're using the Regular Method instead, there is a 43-line Schedule C form, Form 8829 Expenses for Business Use of Your Home, that will require you to calculate your allowed deduction for renters insurance (among other potential tax-deductible expenses).
 It is worth consulting an accountant to decide which of these two methods is best for you based on your specific circumstances and to maximize your potential deduction.

-If you are deducting your renters insurance through operating an Airbnb, you can include the renters insurance as an expense on the Schedule-E form.
+If you are deducting your renters insurance for operating an Airbnb, you can include the renters insurance as an expense on the Schedule E form.